hypenotic/ecoman/custom/plugins/pixabay-images/readme.txt

 == Description ==

-[Pixabay Images](https://pixabay.com/blog/posts/p-36/) is a WordPress plugin that let's you pick CC0 public domain pictures from [Pixabay](https://pixabay.com/) and insert them with just a click anywhere on your blog.
+[Pixabay Images](https://pixabay.com/blog/posts/p-136/) is a WordPress plugin that let's you pick CC0 public domain pictures from [Pixabay](https://pixabay.com/) and insert them with just a click anywhere on your blog.
 The images are safe to use, and paying attribution or linking back to the source is not required.

 Features include:

-* Search Pixabay's public domain pictures via "Add Media" button inside the editor.
+* Search Pixabay's CC0 public domain pictures via "Add Media" button inside the editor.
 * Filter search results by image type (clipart, photo) and/or orientation (horizontal, vertical).
-* Preview images in paginated search results.
+* Infinite scrolling through large preview images in search results.
 * Direct image uploads to WordPress' media library.
-* Use of standard media dialogues for editing and inserting images.
+* Use of standard media dialogue for inserting images.
+* Unobtrusive integration into WordPress.

-For more information, check out [Pixabay.com](https://pixabay.com/blog/posts/p-36/).
+For more information, check out [Pixabay.com](https://pixabay.com/blog/posts/p-136/).

 == Installation ==